To Be Fully Alive is to Be a Fully Functioning Person

 - Career counseling for vocational choices.

-- Personal counseling for issues like poor academic performance, lack of concentration, etc.
+- Personal counseling for issues like poor academic performance and lack of concentration.

 Students with Behavioral Problems:

-- Counseling for mild behavioral issues like mood swings, depression, and anxiety disorders.
+- Counseling for mild behavioral concerns such as mood swings, depression, and anxiety.

-- Referral of severe cases to a Psychiatrist when needed.
+- Referral of severe cases to a psychiatrist when necessary.

 Services Provided by Counseling Centre

-- Acting as Resource persons for on-campus and off-campus counseling-related programs.
+- Participation as resource persons in counseling-related programs.

-- Organizing awareness programs like “Know Yourself” for students.
+- Awareness programs such as "Know Yourself" for students.